Creating Common Shift Times

 Common Shift Times are the shifts you use regularly.
 Specifically, they are the shift times you've used in the past 3 weeks, and are the ones you’ll most likely use again.
 Follow the below steps to see how Common Shift Times work:

-1. Using the 'List' or 'List by Role' layout: As you manually add shifts to the schedule while in the 'List' or 'List by Role' layout, they are auto-created as Common Shift Times for easy reuse in future schedules.
+As you manually add shifts to the schedule while in the 'List' or 'List by Role' layout, they are auto-created as Common Shift Times for easy re-use in future schedules.

-As they are auto-created, the Common Shift Times will appear in a drop-down menu (see image below, highlighted in red), allowing you to quickly select a shift time.
+As they are auto-created, the Common Shift Times will appear in a drop-down menu (see image below), allowing you to quickly select a shift time.

 While in the 'Time Frames' layout, Common Shifts Times will appear to the left, allowing you to schedule employees into a specific shift.